Evandro18/nextjs-products-landing-page/README.md

 The proposal is to create a static web page with a list of products to be marked as favorites.
+The SSG is marked to 30 seconds and revalidate time is marked to 30 seconds too.

 ## Technologies
   * React